k-bosko/k-bosko.github.io/_posts/2019-09-01-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV.md

 toc: true
 toc_label: "Contents"
 tags:
-  - Jekyll
+  - GitHub Pages personal Website
-  - Minimal Mistakes
+  - Minimal Mistakes Jekyll
-  - Twitter Cards
+  - add Twitter Cards to Jekyll
-  - Facebook OG
+  - add Facebook OG to Jekyll
-  - Disqus
+  - add Disqus to Jekyll
+  - add Google Analytics to GitHub Pages
-  - Google Analytics
+  - add Google Analytics to Jekyll
-  - SEO
+  - adding SEO to Jekyll site
   - Google Search Console
   - LinkedIn
+  - add favicon to GitHub Pages
 ---

 _This is Part IV of the website HOWTO series.
 See [Part I](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I) on Docker, [Part II](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II) on theme customization and [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment on GitHub Pages with private domain._